stardustapp/graveyard/core/skylink/README.md

 - Ok: true

 ## get
+Retrieves a shallow copy of a named Entry.
+Folders include a list of children's names.
+Strings and Files include their direct value.

 Request:
 - Path: absolute path to return

 Response:
 - Ok: if the path was found
 - Output: a shallow export of that node

+## enumerate
+Lists the children of a Folder including types and string values.
+Supports limited recursion and shape-matching.
+Children are not nested in the output.
+A simple linear list of fully-qualified entries is returned instead.

+Request:
+- Path: absolute path to Folder of interest
+- Depth: default `1`. `-1` for unlimited
+- Shapes: array of paths to Shapes that everything should be matched against

+Response:
+- Ok: if the enumeration of Path was error-free
+- Output: a Folder containing all nodes encountered, named with their path relative to Path

 ## invoke
 Request: